-For the work-from-home freelancer crowd, missing out on that awkward holiday party with coworkers can be kind of a bummer.
-For this reason, Brokelyn and the skint are decking their halls for the annual no office Christmas party.
-Expect photo booths, ugly Christmas sweaters, and drunk freelancers talking about what they’re claiming on their taxes this year.
+For the work-from-home freelance crowd, missing out on the annual holiday party with coworkers can be kind of a bummer.
+For this reason, Brokelyn and The Skint are decking their halls for the annual No Office Christmas Party.
+Expect photo booths, ugly Christmas sweaters, and tipsy freelancers talking about what they’re claiming on their taxes this year.

 No Office Christmas Party @ Littlefield.
 Friday, December 9th, 2016.
 622 Degraw St, Brooklyn, New York 11217.
 RSVP here.

 Image: New Women Space

 There’s a rad new spot in town for the women of NYC to gather, make art, take workshops, and bond over their common interests.
 New Women Space is in full swing with a full calendar of events through the end of December and the new year, but the highlight is their Holiday Maker Faire: a one-day pop-up celebrating “women who make”.